zusmanzus/roadmap/README.md

   expressive to allow developers to encode the `Int` state variable as words instead of numbers.
 - Arrays (users simulate those with maps at the moment).
-- Tact should have more idiomatic ways of handling low level constructs such as `Slice` and `Cell`.
-This requires introducing some more type-level constructions.

-### Type system improvements

-- Local type inference, especially for `let`-expressions.
-- Better support for nullable types, for instance, auto-unpacking nullable variables to non-null ones.

 ### Map improvements

-- Add map traversals, i.e. the ability to iterate over maps.
 - Allow `String` and `coins` as map value type (these are allowed when wrapped in a structure anyways).
-- Better map key deletion syntax or builtin function.

 ### New operators and syntactic sugar

-- More stateful operators: `+=`, `-=`, `++`, `--` , etc.
 - `struct` update syntax.
 - More control-flow operators, for instance, `break` with a label.
 - Balanced arith operations `(x + d, y - d)` which are useful to ensure token